ANHB3323 Cells, Tissues and Development

 - Students are able to (1) establish a knowledge and understanding of the main aspects of cell structure and behaviour, and its place within our scientific understanding; (2) establish necessary skills for the investigative process relevant to the field and carry out simple investigations; (3) learn generic skills including scientific writing, ethics and creativity are specifically addressed along with career opportunities; (4) apply the principles of the scientific method to cell and tissue biology; (5) present work orally in a clear and interesting manner to an educated audience and deal with questions; (6) organise, coordinate and work in a group; (7) gain a sense of excitement at the behaviour of cells and how they become organised to form a range of highly specialised tissues; and (8) develop a desire to pursue further studies in cell biology from their active engagement with the material and activities.

-- Typically this unit is assessed in the following ways: (1) group presentation; (2) essay (written assessment, book chapter); and (3) end-of-semester test (short answer questions and multiple-choice question test).
+- Indicative assessments in this unit are as follows: (1) group presentation; (2) essay (written assessment, book chapter); and (3) end-of-semester test (short answer questions and multiple-choice question test).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.